jrb-s2c-github/atomika/README.md

 or cluster memberss using SSH.
 As such it creates a sudo account for the Ansible user and set up the private\public key combination that will be used for authentication as the ansible user.

+Do not try to boot high availability out of the box.
+Rather firs get the single node topology going, followed by a basic control plane and one worker.
+Only then attempt to start up Atomika in high availibity mode.

 Bootstrapping requires the following steps:
-1) Configure the servers under orchestration in the inventory file under atomika/inventory/ that matches the topology of your choice as described lower down.
+1) Configure the server*S* under orchestration in the inventory file under atomika/inventory/ that matches the topology of your choice as described lower down.
 Also, change the ansible_user field to that of root or a sudo account.
 This should be changed back to ansible once bootstrapping has been finished.
 2) Create a private/public SSH key for the orchestration user.
 There are many Howtos that explain how to do this, but the